VIP Research Group

 Terms of Use

-The VIP Research Group is a research group led by Prof. Maiga Chang at School of Computing and Information Systems, Athabasca University.
-This "large language models for chatbots" (chatbot.vipresearch.ca) is one of the research group's works.
-The research group does have follow-up research plan to improve it and further use it in other research projects.
+The VIP Research Group is led by Prof. Maiga Chang at the School of Computing and Information Systems, Athabasca University.
+This large language models for chatbots service (chatbot.vipresearch.ca) is one of the research group's works, with follow-up research planned for future projects.

-Almost all of Prof. Chang's works are open access (or open source).
-The web service (chatbot.vipresearch.ca) is now open access and there is no plan to make it open source.
-The web service is open access and running on a self-sponsored server, as all of other research projects (see Prof. Chang's advanced projects) they will be always online, improving, and accessible as long as the cost can be affordable and covered by Prof. Chang.
+Almost all of Prof. Chang's works are open access or open source.
+This web service is open access and currently runs on a self-sponsored server, like other research projects listed among Prof. Chang's advanced projects.
+It is intended to remain online, improving, and accessible as long as operating costs are affordable and covered.

 About Us